 Stipend and Benefits

-The internship appointment is a 12-month position with a salary of $27,932 for the 2018-2019 training year.
+The internship appointment is a 12-month position with a salary of $28,669 for the 2018-2019 training year.
+Most interns elect to work overtime (4 hours per week) in order to accrue 2000 hours, making them license eligible in all states.
+With overtime, interns typically earn approximately $31,000 per year.
+(See "Licensure Hours" below for explanation.)
 Interns are eligible for Health Insurance, Dental Insurance, and Vision benefits.
-For each qualifying pay period (monthly), interns accrue 16 hours of vacation, 8 hours of sick leave benefits, and 1 Personal Holiday.
-In addition, there are approximately 12 paid University holidays.
+For each qualifying pay period (monthly), interns accrue 16 hours of vacation, 8 hours of sick leave benefits.
+In addition, there are approximately 12 paid University holidays per year and 1 paid Personal Holiday per calendar year for interns.

 Interns have their own private office with telephone, voicemail, computer terminal (including e-mail, internet access, and electronic scheduling and records), and Webcam.
 In addition, interns have access to excellent library facilities, faculty/staff parking rate, faculty/staff rate for use of the Student Recreation Center, and faculty/staff discount at the campus bookstore.